 Question 41:

-In the northern hemisphere from the long months of December to February, they sighted pandas.
+In the northern hemisphere from the long months of December to

 The highlighted word 'February' is a noun.
 A noun is the name of a person, place, thing or idea.
 In this sentence it is the object of the prepositional phrase.